scenerystack/community/docs/reference/api/scenery/MarginLayoutCell.md

 # MarginLayoutCell

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/layout/constraints/MarginLayoutCell.ts](https://github.com/phetsims/scenery/blob/main/js/layout/constraints/MarginLayoutCell.ts) for the most up-to-date information.

 ## Overview

 A LayoutCell that has margins, and can be positioned and sized relative to those.
 Used for Flow/Grid layouts